Continuing Medical Education (CME)

 - Synthesize the literature with a thorough review of the proposed manuscript thereby identifying its strengths and weaknesses prior to publication

-Manuscript reviewers have access to the conflicts of interest disclosures for each author of a manuscript.
+Manuscript reviewers have access to the author conflicts of interest disclosures for each manuscript reviewed.